October 11, 2017

 We ask our EPA to revoke the license of glyphosate immediately.

 Call Neil Andersen, EPA Pesticide Review Board Branch Manager (703) -308-8187

 We also understand that it is a big request to ask farmers to switch to organic regenerative farming.
-Our response is that we have faith in our farmers.
+We respond that we have faith in our farmers.
 They are ingenious.
-Alternative methods are available and we beseech them, for the sake of their family, farmworkers, and public health to make that switch.
+Alternative methods are available, and we beseech them, for the sake of their family, farmworkers, and public health to make that switch.
 We will celebrate and support those who do!